prasad26-cse/AI-Powered-Blood-Report-Analyzer-with-Gimini-Integration-Full-Stack/README.md

 # 🩸 Blood Test Analyser (Gemini AI Powered)

-A modern web application for uploading, analyzing, and interpreting blood test reports using Google Gemini AI and CrewAI agents.
+A modern web application for uploading, analyzing, and interpreting blood test reports using Google Gemini AI.
 Built with FastAPI, React, Celery, and Redis.

 ---